Audit, Structural and cohesion funds/ESIF

-Audit and Anti-Fraud in RRF and ESIFs 2021-2027 – Exchange of Audit Experiences Between AAs, EC, OLAF and ECA
+Exchange of Audit Findings and Anti-Fraud Measures Application in RRF and ESIFs 2021-2027: AA, EC, OLAF and ECA

 About this course

 This course has a very practical and interactive character.
-All presentations given by audit and fraud prevention experts, including concrete examples and real-life case studies, will focus on the following topics:
+All the presentations will be delivered by audit and fraud prevention experts, including concrete examples and real-life case studies and will focus on the following topics:

-• The Recovery and Resilience Facility (RRF): measures applied in Member States to prevent, detect and correct conflict of interest, double financing, corruption and fraud, similarities and differences of internal control systems created, and audits for RRF.
-In addition, it will show how to put in place effective and efficient controls and anti-fraud measures for the RRF.
+• The Recovery and Resilience Facility: measures applied in Member States to prevent, detect and correct conflicts of interest, double financing, and corruption and fraud.
+Review of the similarities and differences of internal control systems created for audits of RRF.
+How to put in place effective and efficient controls and anti-fraud measures for the RRF and what are the most common RRF audit findings in MS.

-• RePowerEU and modification of National Recovery and Resilience Plans.
+• RePowerEU and the modifications of the National Recovery and Resilience Plans.

-• Role of the European Anti-Fraud Office (OLAF) in the fraud detection and prevention in ESIF and RRF co-financed projects and programmes in the current programming period 2021–2027.
-It will also include the presentation of real-life fraud examples with special focus on the RRF.
+• The role of the European Anti-Fraud Office (OLAF) in fraud detection and prevention in ESIFs and the RRF co-financed projects and programmes in the current programming period 2021-2027, including the presentations of real-life fraud examples with special focus on the RRF.

-• European Commission and ECA approach to ESIFs and RRF audits, audit of milestones and targets, main findings of already performed RRF audits, shortcomings and irregularities detected, and EC and ECA’s upcoming RRF audits.
+• The European Commission’s and the ECA’s approach to ESIFs and RRF audits, audit of milestones and targets, main findings of already performed RRF audits, shortcomings and irregularities detected, and the EC’s and the ECA’s past and upcoming RRF audits.

 • Main conflicts of interest and fraud risks in the selection process of project proposals and management verifications in the current programming period.
-What are the possible risks and fraud schemes in the RRF?
+The possible risks and fraud schemes in the RRF, and recent audit findings.

-• Managing authorities, audit authorities, national authorities; first-level controllers and independent auditors dealing with or interested in the European Structural and Cohesion Funds, and co-funded projects and programmes;
+• Audit authorities, managing authorities, national authorities; first-level controllers and independent auditors dealing with projects or programmes funded by ESIFs

 • Experts in charge of fraud investigations and experts from national contact points with OLAF;